 Hall Road was a late Victorian terrace that had always found itself in what town planners liked to call a transitional zone.
 In layman’s terms this meant that it had never had the opportunity to make its mind up whether it was a residential area, a commercial area or a bleak industrial area.
 In truth, it was all of these things and none of them.
 Hall Road was an afterthought for planners and for those who lived, sold or worked in and around it.
 It was a meeting place for those who had fallen on hard times, those who were recently arrived or those who merely wanted to hide.
 The Andrews family ticked all of these boxes.

 “It’s sad,” uttered a small voice from the back of the car.

 Peter, the four-year-old of the family, had not yet learnt to allot emotions to humans or at least things that were animate.
-He saw things in terms of happy and sad rather than in any physical manner.
+He saw the world in terms of happy and sad.
+Nothing more.

 “Yes, I’d say it was sad,” agreed Chris, his second eldest brother before his mother shot him a glance.
 “It needs us to cheer it up,” he added in an effort to save himself.